-In order to expand its service network for corporate customers, in 2017 Sigortayeri established the Asron Sigorta brand within the company and started to operate in Turkey and 15 other counties in the region to provide corporate insurance products.
+In order to expand its service network for corporate customers. in 2017 Sigortayeri established the Asron Sigorta brand within the company and started to operate in Turkey and 15 other counties in the region to provide corporate insurance products.
 Asron Sigorta offers major insurance coverage, consulting, and risk analysis services in the construction, health, energy, textile, automotive, and financial services industries.
 In 2017, Asron Sigorta partnered with Allianz Climate Solutions in renewable energy to provide coverage for the building and operating phases of solar and wind power plants.
 Asron Sigorta continued the project in 2018 and maintained its leading position in solar power systems.

-Asron Sigorta also made significant progress in reassurance in 2018, taking important steps towards providing insurance companies with voluntary capacity.
-It provided coverage for Turkey's prominent large-scale projects in collaboration with strong business partners in international markets.
+Asron Sigorta also made significant progress in reassurance in 2018, Turkey's biggest collection and payment channel with six million taking important steps towards providing insurance companies transactions per month.
+N Kolay has completed the groundwork of low-cost virtual POS services for companies with its "Pav N Kolav" with voluntary capacity.
+It provided coverage for Turkey's prominent large-scale projects in collaboration with strong business partners in brand international markets.